AdamDowson/RequestDonations/README.md

 <script type="text/javascript">
   var requestDonations = new requestNetworkDonations({
     address: '0xc2390220fc9b6d014d86d90d873c3edb8c1c4156',
-    currencies: ['ETH', 'REQ', 'DAI', 'OMG', 'KNC'] });
+    currencies: ['ETH', 'REQ', 'DAI', 'OMG', 'KNC', 'DGX'],
-  requestDonations.start()
+    network: 4
+  });
+  requestDonations.start();
 </script>
 ```

 Change the 'address' field to the address where you want to recieve funds.

-Change the 'currencies' field to allow / limit currencies which you want to recieve.
-Currently this is limited to ETH, REQ, DAI, OMG and KNC
+(optional) Change the 'currencies' field to limit the currencies which you want to recieve.
+Currently the accepted currencies are: ETH, REQ, DAI, OMG, DGX and KNC.
+If this parameter is not set all available currencies will be shown - any new currencies will show automatically.

+(optional) Set the network parameter value to 4 for testing on Rinkeby.
+Leave blank for mainnet

 Add an ID of 'requestDonationTrigger' to an element in your HTML e.g. ```<button id="requestDonationTrigger">Click here to trigger the modal</button>```